IRISH PAYROLL

 What is the standard rate cut-off point?

-It is the income threshold up to which you pay 20 percent PAYE.
-Above the cut-off, the marginal rate jumps to 40 percent.
-Revenue communicates your specific cut-off via your Tax Credit Certificate (TCC) and any subsequent Revenue Payroll Notification (RPN).
+It is the income threshold up to which you pay 20% PAYE.
+Above it, the marginal rate is 40%.
+Revenue sets your specific cut-off and shows it on your Tax Credit Certificate and Revenue Payroll Notification (RPN).

 Why do my PAYE deductions vary between months?

-On the cumulative basis, Revenue reconciles your year-to-date pay against the year-to-date credits and bands at every payslip.
-A bonus or unusual month can push you into the 40 percent band briefly, then the next month corrects back.
-Week-1 basis treats each period independently and does not reconcile.
+On the cumulative basis, Revenue reconciles year-to-date pay against year-to-date credits and bands every payslip.
+A bonus or unusual month can push you into 40% briefly, then the next month corrects back.
+The week-1 basis treats each period independently.

 Can I check my PAYE position online?

 Yes.
 Log in to Revenue myAccount, view your live Tax Credit Certificate, and see your year-to-date employment summary.
-You can also reallocate credits between two jobs and update circumstances directly.
+You can also reallocate credits between two jobs and update your circumstances.

 Run the PAYE Calculator